 industry.
 As an example, NAICS import index 326 (plastics and rubber products manufacturing)

-classification structure also matches the classification system used by the PPI (Producer Price Index) to
+classification structure also matches the classification system used by the Producer Price Index (PPI) to

 produce the NAICS primary products indexes.

-Import Price Indexes -- Products have been classified by the Harmonized Tariff Schedule of the United
+Import Price Goods Indexes - Items are classified by the Harmonized Tariff Schedule of the United

-The prices are generally either "free on board" (f.o.b.) foreign port or "cost, insurance, and freight" (c.i.f.)
+prices are generally either "free on board" (f.o.b.) foreign port or "cost, insurance, and freight" (c.i.f.)

 U.S. port transaction prices, depending on the practices of the individual industry.
-The index for
+The index for crude

-Export Price Indexes -- Products have been classified by the Harmonized Schedule B classification system
+Export Price Goods Indexes - Items are classified by the Harmonized Schedule B classification system

 of the U.S. Bureau of the Census.
-The prices used are generally either "free alongside ship"
+The prices used are generally either "free alongside ship" (f.a.s.)

 industry.
 Prices used in the grain index, excluding rice, are obtained from the U.S. Department of